-When to Contact a New York City Elder Abuse Attorney
+When To Contact A New York City Elder Abuse Attorney

 If you suspect a loved one is experiencing elder abuse, take immediate action.
 Remove them from the setting and take them to a safe place.
 Contact the police and district attorney’s office and let them compile enough evidence to hold the guilty parties responsible.

-You also have the legal right to pursue civil charges on top of any criminal action.
+You also have the legal right to pursue civil charges on top of any criminal activity.
 A personal injury settlement won’t erase your loved one’s memories of his or her painful experience, but it can provide financial relief and a means to find a safer, better place for your loved one to stay and heal.